US H1-B Temporary Work Visas

 Individuals themselves cannot apply for an H-1B visa.
 Rather, an employer must petition for a visa for a specific employee.
 If an individual meets the requirements, employers can start applying for a visa no more than six months before the expected start date.

 There is a yearly cap on the number of H-1B visas issued.
-The annual cap is determined by congress and is currently limited to 65,000 visas.
+The annual cap is determined by Congress and is currently limited to 65,000 visas.
 Up to 6,800 visas are set aside as part of trade agreements with Chile and Singapore.
 Any unused visas from this allotment return to the pool for the next fiscal year.

 The U.S. fiscal year begins in October, and all petitions that are subject to the cap are required in April of the previous year.
-For fiscal year 2018, United States Citizenship and Immigration Services (USCIS) began accepting petitions on April 3, 2017.
+For the fiscal year 2018, United States Citizenship and Immigration Services (USCIS) began accepting petitions on April 3, 2017.
 The window closes quickly: this year, applications hit the cap in four days.

 The first 20,000 petitions filed for beneficiaries with a Master’s Degree or higher are exempt from the cap.
 Workers employed by a higher education institution (such as a college or university), a nonprofit organization, or government research organization are also exempt from the annual cap.
 Those who are H-1B cap-exempt are able to petition all year.
 However, these visas also go quickly, so it’s best to file promptly.